EN ES TH

 Astro for Websites

 For websites and landing pages, we recommend Astro.
-It is fast, simple, and Claude Code builds Astro sites beautifully.
+It's fast, simple, and Claude Code builds Astro sites beautifully.
 One command to get started: npm create astro@latest

 Module 3 Checkpoint